Relying on discipline is futile, because discipline is exhaustible.

-Self-reverence, often confused with “discipline,” can feel really hard when you don’t have energy.
+Self-reverence, often confused with “discipline,” can feel really hard when you don’t have your full energy.

 When your adrenals are burned out.

-When you’re not getting enough of the right nutrients for your specific body.
+When you’re not getting enough of the right nutrients for your unique body.

 When you’re leaking energy.

-Common energy leaks: Social media, TV, draining relationships, lack of boundaries, constant availability, lack of alone time and self-care.
+Excess social media and TV, draining relationships, lack of boundaries, lack of alone time, and lack of self-care.

 When you have your energy, it’s easier to honor yourself.

-To simply do what works for you.
-To feed yourself rather than draining yourself.
+When you have your energy, it’s easier to simply do what works for you: To nourish yourself rather than draining yourself.

-You might need discipline to climb Mt Everest, but you don’t need it to go about your daily life, when you’re living in alignment.
+You might need discipline to climb Mt.
+Everest, but you don’t need it to nourish and care for yourself.

 When a baby is at the edge of the couch, about to fall, it doesn’t take discipline to go grab them.

-It’s truly, deeply the same when you’re in loving relationship with your whole self – all aspects of you, and especially your inner child.
-Your inner being.
-Your soul.
+It’s the same thing when you’re in loving relationship with yourself – all aspects of you, and especially your inner child.

-If you’re relying on discipline, on force, you’re going to get exhausted.
+If you’re relying on discipline, you’re going to get exhausted.

-Studies have even shown that willpower runs out, and we’ve all felt that phenomenon.
+Studies have shown that willpower runs out, and we’ve all felt that phenomenon.

-I used to use discipline and willpower to stop myself from overeating… and that approach not only led me to overeat, it led me into tunnel-vision binges.
+I used to use discipline and willpower to try to stop myself from overeating, and eventually, that approach always led to overeating and tunnel-vision binging.

-When I stopped resisting food and creating tension, I completely healed overeating.
+When I stopped resisting food and creating the tension that comes with that resistance, I stopped overeating.

 First I had to let myself eat anything, in any amount, at any time.